 Ingredients

-Chicken broth: Store-bought or homemade - both work.
-See the detailed discussion below on what broth to use.
+- Chicken broth: Store-bought or homemade - both work.

-Soy sauce: I use reduced-sodium soy sauce in most of my recipes.
-I find that traditional soy sauce is too salty.
-Obviously, you can also use a gluten-free alternative.
+- Soy sauce: I use reduced-sodium soy sauce in most of my recipes.
+You can also use a gluten-free alternative.

 Instructions

-You start by heating the broth and soy sauce.
+You start by mixing the broth and soy sauce and heating them on the stovetop.

-While the broth is heating up, in a spouted measuring cup, you whisk the eggs with salt and garlic powder.
+While the broth is heating, whisk the eggs with salt and garlic powder in a spouted measuring cup.

 When the broth starts to boil, use a non-slotted spoon to stir the soup.
 Slowly drip the egg mixture into the broth, continually stirring as you pour.
 Make sure you stir in the same direction.